Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

-HMRC will confirm the amendment and tell you if you need to take any further action.
+HMRC will tell you if you need to take any further action.

 HMRC can make a compliance check into your amended return up to 9 months after you’ve made an amendment.
 If you got a repayment but the amount you were repaid was not due, you must pay it back.

 For substantial errors (for example, where the underlying identity of any buyer or the property details needs changing or where the new effective date is after the date of notification) you must:

 - submit a new SDLT return with the correct information

 - write to the Stamp Duty Land Tax office giving reasons for the new return and give the UTRN of the incorrect and correct returns

 Amend a return when HMRC opens a formal enquiry

 You can still amend your return after HMRC has started a compliance check.
 Your amendment cannot take effect until after HMRC has finished the check.

 If your return is incorrect, HMRC will tell you how to amend it.
 HMRC will take into account any amendment you’ve already asked for.

 If you’ve sent a return in error or sent a duplicate return